openlayers/workshop/src/doc/layers/wms.rst

           title: "Global Imagery",
           source: new ol.source.TileWMS({
             url: 'http://maps.opengeo.org/geowebcache/service/wms',
-            params: {'LAYERS': 'openstreetmap', 'VERSION': '1.1.1'}
+            params: {LAYERS: 'openstreetmap', VERSION: '1.1.1'}
           })
         })

 #.
-Save your changes and reload the map:
-    @workshop_url@/map.html
+Change your layer and source to have a single image instead of tiles.
+Look at the following API doc pages for hints: http://ol3js.org/en/master/apidoc/ol.layer.Image.html
+    and http://ol3js.org/en/master/apidoc/ol.source.ImageWMS.html.
+During this process you will need to change the url (into http://suite.opengeo.org/geoserver/wms) and the layer name
+    (into ``opengeo:countries``) as well.
+Use the Network tab of your browser's developer tools to make sure a single image is requested and not 256x256 pixel tiles.

 .. figure:: wms1.png

     A map displaying the ``"openstreetmap"`` layer as ``"image/png"``.

 Having worked with dynamically rendered data from a Web Map Service, let's move